jaehyeon-kim/jaehyeon-kim.github.io/_posts/projects/_2014-11-27-Summarise-Stock-Returns-from-Multiple-Files.Rmd

 ---
 {% include JB/setup %}

-This is a slight extension of the previous two articles ( [2014-11-20-Download-Stock-Data-1](http://jaehyeon-kim.github.io/r/2014/11/20/Download-Stock-Data-1/), [2014-11-20-Download-Stock-Data-2](http://jaehyeon-kim.github.io/r/2014/11/20/Download-Stock-Data-2/) ) and it aims to produce daily returns, standard deviation and correlation of multiple shares.
+This is a slight extension of the previous two articles ( [2014-11-20-Download-Stock-Data-1](http://jaehyeon-kim.github.io/r/2014/11/20/Download-Stock-Data-1/), [2014-11-20-Download-Stock-Data-2](http://jaehyeon-kim.github.io/r/2014/11/20/Download-Stock-Data-2/) ) and it aims to produce gross returns, standard deviation and correlation of multiple shares.

 The following packages are used.